-The use of video camera equipment is mandatory at all international BMX races.
+The use of camera equipment is mandatory at all category 6 or above BMX races.

 COMPETITION FIELD

 If a rider falls or is forced to stop due to a bicycle malfunction during a race, the rider's first and immediate responsibility shall be to remove themselves and their bicycle from the course, in order to give the least obstruction to other riders.